Mahathir Mohamad: Rise to prominence (1970–1976)

 In 1971, Mahathir announced his plan to rejoin UMNO, stating he would make a formal statement at an appropriate time; that same year, he also met Prime Minister Abdul Razak Hussein during a visit to Morib.
 Mahathir rejoined UMNO on 7 March 1972.
 Recognizing his potential and sharp political acumen, Razak appointed Mahathir as a Senator for Kedah in 1973.
 Around the same time, Mahathir also became the chairman of Food Industries of Malaysia (FIMA) Sdn.
 Bhd.
 In January 1973, as chairman of the FIMA, Mahathir visited a government factory in Pekan Nanas.
 He faced peaceful protests from over 200 workers demanding better working conditions and wage improvements.
 After Mahathir spoke to the workers and promised to review their grievances, they dispersed peacefully.
 He remained chairman of FIMA until 1981, when he became prime minister and was succeeded by Basir Ismail.

 Mahathir rose quickly in the Abdul Razak government, returning to UMNO's Supreme Council in 1973.
 He returned to the House of Representatives in the 1974 election, winning the Kedah-based seat of Kubang Pasu unopposed.
 He was appointed to Cabinet in September 1974 as the Minister for Education.
 During his tenure, Mahathir rolled out a new school curriculum for both primary and secondary schools, designed to provide holistic education and cultivate well-rounded individuals.
 Around this time, he also ceased his private medical practice.

 In 1975, Mahathir ran for one of the three vice-presidencies of UMNO.
 The contest was regarded as a struggle for the party's leadership succession, as the health of Abdul Razak and his deputy, Hussein Onn, waned.
-Each of Abdul Razak's preferred candidates was elected: former Chief Minister of Melaka, Ghafar Baba; Tengku Razaleigh Hamzah, a wealthy businessman and member of Kelantan's royal family; and Mahathir.
+Each of Abdul Razak's preferred candidates was elected: former chief minister of Melaka, Ghafar Baba; Tengku Razaleigh Hamzah, a wealthy businessman and member of Kelantan's royal family; and Mahathir.
 When Razak died the following year, Hussein, as his successor, had to choose between the three men, alongside the Minister of Home Affairs Ghazali Shafie, to be deputy prime minister.
-Mahathir's rivals had significant political liabilities: Ghazali, having been defeated by others for the vice-presidency, lacked the support of UMNO members; Ghafar had no higher education and was not fluent in English; and Razaleigh was young, inexperienced, and unmarried.
 Despite their lack of a close relationship, Hussein eventually appointed Mahathir as his deputy.